 During charging, protons produced from splitting water are directly combined with electrons and metal particles in one electrode of a fuel cell, forming a solid-state metal hydride as the energy storage.
 To resupply electricity, this process is reversed.

-The research, published in the International Journal of Hydrogen Energy (January, 2014), found that, in principle, the energy efficiency of the proton flow battery could be as high as that of a lithium ion battery, while storing more energy per unit mass and volume.
+Published in the International Journal of Hydrogen Energy (January, 2014), the research found that, in principle, the energy efficiency of the proton flow battery could be as high as that of a lithium ion battery, while storing more energy per unit mass and volume.

 The published paper is the first to articulate and name the proton flow battery concept, and the first to include an experimental preliminary proof of concept.